lzwjava/blog-source/_posts/2024-01-20-yearly-review.md

 The interesting thing at this time was that just one company invited me to take interviews for machine learning job, and I couldn't get more interviews.
 When I started to find some full-stack engineer positions, I was invited to interview onsite by a startup in Guangzhou that is doing a social network app for Latin America people.
 They wanted me to help with full-stack engineering, plus some blockchain and artificial intelligence.
 It was funny.
+It just happened to give me chances to learn about machine learning.
 Sometimes, job hunting needs some flexibility.

 One of the lessons is to my field, for the long term view, I should prepare for the interview questions better.
 I should read the related materials again and again and do some experiments.